ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Aggregators MAY require Clients to authenticate when uploading reports (see
 {{client-auth}}).
 If it is used, HTTP client authentication MUST use a scheme that meets the requirements in {{request-authentication}}.

+The handling of the upload request by the Leader MUST be idempotent as discussed in {{Section 9.2.2 of !RFC9110}}.

 To generate a report, the Client begins by sharding its measurement into input shares and the public share using the VDAF's sharding algorithm ({{Section 5.1